ihimanshuchoudhary/ClaimManagementSystem/README.md

 # Claims Management System

-This is a full-stack MFPE project built as part of Cognizant ADM JAVA FULL STACK internship.
+This is a full-stack MFPE project built as part of Cognizant ADM JAVA FULL STACK training.

 Following services are part of the application:
 ## Frontend: